 Our top six benefits of engaged employees, in no particular order, are…

 Engaged employees are more productive

-Engaged employees are often the most productive team members you have.
+Engaged employees are often the ones with the highest engagement level, and most productive team members you have.
 They are typically committed to ‘going the extra mile’ to ensure they are the doing the best they can.